Navigating Holiday Food the Thyroid-healthy Way

 Here's what doesn't work when it comes to sidestepping temptation:

-• Self-denial, as in, I just won’t eat that.
+- Self-denial, as in, I just won’t eat that.

-• Self-harm, as in, I’ll just eat it and pay the consequences.
+- Self-harm, as in, I’ll just eat it and pay the consequences.

-• Self-loathing, as in, I ate it, and now I’m going to punish myself with extreme fasting, restriction, exercise, or negative self-talk.
+- Self-loathing, as in, I ate it, and now I’m going to punish myself with extreme fasting, restriction, exercise, or negative self-talk.

 It's important to practice grace and forgiveness with yourself at holiday time as there will probably be some slip-ups.
 It happens to the best of us.
-We over-indulge, we get accidentally glutened, we succumb to temptation, or maybe we choose to throw caution to the wind.
+We over-indulge, we get accidentally "glutened," we succumb to temptation, or maybe we choose to throw caution to the wind.

 If this happens, don’t beat yourself up.
 Lean on those diet and lifestyle practices that help you recover.
-Lots of water, walking, some digestive enzymes if that helps you, healing foods like bone broth, detoxifying foods like beets or blueberries.
+Lots of water, walking, some digestive enzymes if that helps you, healing foods like bone broth, or detoxifying foods like beets or blueberries.
 Love yourself back to your happy, healthy place.
 And keep going.
 Don’t let one blip or slip up take you permanently off track.
-Before you know it, you’ll be cruising along again.
+Before you know it, you’ll be thriving again.

 That’s the journey.
 It comes with ups and downs.
 Nobody's perfect, and if there's a time to do some mindful indulging, the holidays are it.
 But if you're a Thyroid Thriver, you’ve probably learned that some indulgences now come at a price not worth paying.